ncdcommunity/predective-machine-monitoring-system-using-ubidots/README.md

 ![alt tag](https://github.com/mjScientech/-predictive-machine-monitoring-system-using-Ubidots-and-Long-Range-Wireless-Vibration-And-Temp/blob/master/variable1.PNG)

-     Now you are able to view the Temperature and other sensors data which was previously viewed in serial monitor.This happened because the value of  different sensor readings  is passed as a string and store in variable and publish to variable inside  device esp32.
+    Now you are able to view the Temperature and other sensors data which was previously viewed in the serial monitor.
+This happened because the value of different sensor readings is passed as a string and store in variable and publish to a variable inside     device esp32.
 - **Create dashboard in ubidots**
 ![alt tag](https://github.com/mjScientech/https-github.com-mjScientech-ESP32-AND-SI7021/blob/master/dashboard1.JPG)